The 20 greatest matches in the FIFA World Cup history - part I (1930-1954)

 In the second half, the Hungarians went full offensive and were very close to the winning goal, but Toni Turek, Germany’s keeper, was playing one of the best games of his career and saved his country in a few opportunities.
 Six minutes before the end, when everyone was already expecting the extra time, Helmut Rahn scored his second goal of the night and Germany’s third.
 Desperately attacking in the last minutes, the Hungarians found their equalizer two minutes before the final whistle, again with Puskás, but it was ruled offside by the Welsh assistant Benjamin Griffiths.

 This heroic win meant not only Germany’s first World Cup title, but also the end of an incredible 31 unbeaten run by Hungary.
-The Miracle of Bern is still considered one of the greatest upsets in the history of football and made a huge impact in Germany’s morale and history after WWII.
+The Miracle of Bern is still considered one of the greatest upsets in sports history and made a huge impact in Germany’s morale and history after WWII.

-This match would also change everything for the Hungarians.
-After this traumatic loss, the country would qualify for only six other World Cups, the last one in 1986.
-In 1958 the Magyars were eliminated by Wales in the group stage, in 1962 and 1966 they only reached the quarter-finals and from 1978 to 1986 they weren't able to pass through the first round anymore.
+This match would also change everything for the Hungarians, but for the worse.
+After this traumatic loss, the country would qualify to only six other World Cups, the last one in 1986.
+In 1958 the Magyars were eliminated by Wales in the group stage, in 1962 and 1966 they only reached the quarter-finals and from 1978 to 1986 they weren't able to go through the first round.